-PLTW Alumnus Strives to Earn Wings Through Aviation Program
+Alumnus Strives to Get Wings in Aviation Program

 At a recent PLTW event held at LIFT Academy on the campus of the Indianapolis International Airport, Republic Airways Chief Administrative Officer Matt Koscal explained to the audience of teachers and PLTW Team Members that the aviation workforce shortage is a national security issue, with a shortage of commercial airline pilots and 41 percent of current pilots retiring in the next 10 years.